Gornstats/HTMX-Django-Experiments/README.md

  DEMOS:
  - CRUD - experimenting with CRUD behaviours, without full page reload
-    - starting with click to edit and add/delete
+    - Click to edit, live Add & (to come) Delete

 OTHER IDEAS:
  - the live markdown editor & viewer from django-htmx site